pramnora/bat/README.md

 > start:

-> ECHO This is a GOTO form of looping...
+> ECHO This is a GOTO form of 'endless loop...'

 > GOTO start

-**NOTE:** In order to break out of running 'endless loop'...;
+**NOTE:** In order to break out of a running 'endless loop'...;
 then, do combination keypress: [CTRL] + [C] to cancel...;
 a prompt will appear asking if you really wish to cancel the batch job, Y/N?
 Type: Y;